caseman/grease/doc/tutorial/tutorial3.rst

 Getting in the Hotseat
 ======================

 Before we can fully capture the spirit of a classic arcade game, we need to implement the classic "hotseat" multiplayer mode that was so prevalent in coin-op games.
 In this mode two players alternate playing their games, changing seats when the current player loses a life.
-We will use modes to implement this, but it will require a different model than the simple stack-based management used above.
+We will use modes to implement this, but it will require a different approach than the simple stack-based management used above.

 Grease provides a special :class:`grease.mode.Multi` class we can leverage for this purpose.
 A :class:`grease.mode.Multi` is a mode object that contains one or more submodes.
 These submodes are arranged logically in a list or a ring.
 As with a mode manager, only a single submode of a :class:`grease.mode.Multi` is active at one time.
 Unlike a mode manager, a multi-mode can be used to cycle through a modes sequentially.
 This makes it ideal for implementing a series of screens that are navigated in sequence, or for alternating between screens.
 Also unlike a manager, if you move forward to a submode and then move back, the next submode is not popped off, it is just deactivated.
 If you move forward again, it will resume where it left off, allowing bi-directional navigation.